IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/design/system-ui/overview.md

 <Blockquote>
     It is also possible to create Custom panel types.
-A custom panel is currently not shown in the layering, but it is supported by TomTom IndiGO.
+A custom panel is currently not shown in the layering, but it is supported by TomTom Digital Cockpit.
 </Blockquote>

 ![anatomy](images/overview/anatomy.png)